Skip to content

 @post("/api/emails/retry")

-async def retry_failed_emails(request, response):
+async def retry_dead_emails(request, response):

-return response.json({"message": "Failed emails re-queued for retry"})
+return response.json({"message": "Dead-letter emails re-queued"})

 Create a separate consumer file src/workers/email_worker.py: